stfc/FortCL/README.md

 At link time you will need to link with the OpenCL run-time libraries on your system.

+# Controlling runtime behaviour"

+There are 3 environment variables to control the OpenCL execution at runtime:

+- `FORTCL_KERNELS_FILE`: Can point to a source code file to JIT compile it and use its kernels.

+- `FORTCL_PLATFORM`: If a system has multiple OpenCL platforms, this environment variable will choose which one to use.
+If not specified it will use platform 1.

+- `FORTCL_VERBOSE`: If this environment is set to a value different than 0, it will produce a more verbose execution of FortCL.

 # Example #

 There are two examples in the `examples` directory but in short: